Paris Classification of Colorectal Tumors

 Source: Shutterstock.

 The Paris classification (the most widely validated and accepted system used to describe colorectal polyp morphology in vivo, established by multidisciplinary expert consensus in 2002) is used to categorize superficial tumors based on their shape and classify them morphologically.
-The classification helps to provide an initial and approximate assessment of how deep into the mucosa (and beyond) the tumor has infiltrated.
-This classification system is applicable to early gastrointestinal tract cancers.
+Such tumors include polyps, neoplastic tumors and non-polypoid lesions.

 In this classification system, all superficial and early neoplasias are defined as type 0, with several subtypes based on appearance.